gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

-[vmware-gemfire-short-name] PDX Serialization is an
+GemFire PDX Serialization is an
 alternative to Java Serialization with many added benefits.
 For one, it
 makes short work of making all of your application domain model types
 serializable without having to implement
 <code>java.io.Serializable</code>.

-By default, [spring-data-gemfire-name] configures the
+By default, Spring Data for VMware GemFire configures the
 <code>MappingPdxSerializer</code> to serialize your application domain
 model types, which does not require any special configuration
 out-of-the-box to properly identify application domain objects